Land registration (Scots law): Discharge of Advance Notice

-A discharge can also be obtained for an advance notice, terminating the protected period early.
-This is common where the sale of the property falls through so a disposition in favour of the individual named in the Advance Notice is no longer likely.
+A discharge can also be obtained for an Advance Notice, terminating the protected period early.
+This is common where the sale of the property is not completed, so a disposition in favour of the individual named in the Advance Notice is no longer likely.
 The 2012 Act allows the deed granter to discharge the Advance Notice with the consent of the deed grantee.
 Where such an application for discharge is received, the Keeper must move the Advance Notice from the Application Record to the Archive Record.
 The moment of its removal from the Application Record is taken to be the moment of termination of the protected period.